Finasteride for Hair Loss: Does It Work?

 Long-term efficacy

-In a year-long trial involving postmenopausal women with female pattern hair loss, a 1 mg dose of finasteride per day did not increase hair growth or slow down the progress of hair thinning.
+The study ultimately found that a 1 mg/day dose of finasteride did not increase hair growth or slow down the progress of hair thinning for women.

 Male Pattern Baldness & Finasteride

-Alongside topical minoxidil, finasteride is the most common treatment for male pattern hair loss (androgenetic alopecia).
+Alongside topical minoxidil, finasteride is the most common treatment for male pattern hair loss (androgenetic alopecia or male pattern baldness).

-That means that men with MPB are predisposed to have hair follicles that are sensitive to DHT.
-And as we’ve established, DHT can cause sensitive follicles to shrink, producing:
+That means that men with male pattern baldness are predisposed to have hair follicles that are sensitive to DHT.
+As we’ve established, DHT can cause sensitive follicles to shrink, producing:

 • Shorter and finer hair